173brian/Temple-Placement-SloppyLions/README.md

 ### What Constitutes Success

 Our team will reach success upon finding correlations between the presence of temples and indicators found in brand attendance data, or census data.
-We will be able to map presence of these correlations.
+We will be able to map presence of these correlations and the most likely locations for future temples and businesses.